-What would be the interpretation of the negative tension (TeV) brane on the CFT side [93, 94]?
+What would be the interpretation of the negative tension (TeV) brane on the CFT side [92,93]?
 Once the TeV brane is introduced, instead of the continuum spectrum of KK modes we will get the discrete spectrum of KK gravitons strongly peaked on the brane.
 These have a well-defined mass scale, which implies that conformal invariance must have been broken on the CFT side in the IR.
-Thus we may think of the RS1 scenario as an almost conformal field theory, that runs very slowly but suddenly becomes strongly interacting at some scale around the TeV, spontaneously breaking the conformal invariance, confining, and producing the bound state resonances that correspond to the KK gravitons.
+Thus we may think of the RS1 scenario as an almost conformal field theory, that very slowly runs, but suddenly becomes strongly interacting at some scale around the TeV, spontaneously breaks the conformal invariance, confines and produces the bound state resonances that correspond to the KK gravitons.
 All the modes localized on the TeV brane should correspond to such CFT bound states, including the SM Higgs and SM matter and gauge fields.
 So the RS1 model can be simply interpreted as a CFT that becomes strongly interacting and produces the composite SM matter and Higgs fields.
 The hierarchy problem is simply solved due to the compositeness of the Higgs field!

-What happens if we put gauge fields in the bulk of AdS [93,94]?
-We have mentioned at the beginning of this section, that $\mathcal{N} = 4$ SYM corresponds to the full AdS5 × S type IIB string theory.
+What happens if we put gauge fields in the bulk of AdS [92,93]?
+We have mentioned at the beginning of this section, that $\mathcal{N}=4$ SYM corresponds to the full AdS5 × S5 type IIB string theory.
 The gauge theory has an SU(4) global symmetry, called the R-symmetry.
-This global symmetry is reflected by the isometries of the S internal space.
-An isometry implies gauge boson zero modes, which we can indeed find in the string theory side.
-We thus conclude, that the global symmetry of the CFT corresponds to a gauge symmetry in the bulk [93,94].
+This global symmetry is reflected by the isometries of the S5 internal space.
+Since an isometry implies gauge boson zero modes, which we can indeed find in the string theory side.
+We thus conclude, that the global symmetry of the CFT corresponds to a gauge symmetry in the bulk [92,93].
 This global symmetry may be weakly gauged, if there is a normalizable zero mode for the bulk gauge field (as in the case of RS1).
 But then the CFT modes couple directly to the gauge fields (since they are no longer on the Planck brane), and will give direct contribution to the running of the gauge coupling.
 In fact, we have seen before that the matching relation between the 4D and the 5D gauge couplings at tree level is

-$$g_4^2 = \frac{g_5^2}{R\log R'/R} \,. \tag{5.67}$$
+$$g_4^2 = \frac{g_5^2}{R \log R'/R}.
+(5.67)$$